 The sodium channels close completely once the resting potential value is achieved.
 The potassium channels, however, take longer to close and the membrane potential shoots up to a value above -70 mv.
 The resting potential drops back down to -70 mv when the potassium channels close.

 In short, this is how an electrical signal is generated in the neurons.
 Traditional electricity is generated by the motion of free electrons, but the electricity generated by neurons results from the motion of sodium and potassium ions across the cell membrane.
 The electrical signals only help to transfer information from the cell body through the axon to the synapse.
-The transfer of information between two different neurons is facilitated by neurotransmitters, another fascinating topic that deserves an article all to itself: How do neurotransmitters work?
+The transfer of information between two different neurons, in most cases is facilitated by chemicals called neurotransmitters.
+In some other cases, the signals are passed from cell to cell directly through channels called ‘gap junctions’.
+Neurotransmitters are another fascinating topic that deserves an article all to itself: How do neurotransmitters work?